 Destination

-Where you travel matters, particularly for seniors.
-USA trips are the most expensive to insure due to extremely high medical costs.
-Australia and the Pacific Islands are cheaper.
+Your destination affects premiums significantly.
+Trips to the USA are the most expensive to insure due to exceptionally high medical costs.
+New Zealand and the Pacific Islands are cheaper.
+Southeast Asia sits in the middle.
 Cruises may attract additional premiums depending on the provider.

 📅